-David Galvan is an Associate Physical Scientist with expertise in space science and engineering, remote sensing, quantitative data analysis, modeling and simulation.
+David Galvan is a Physical Scientist with expertise in space science and engineering, remote sensing, quantitative data analysis, modeling and simulation.
 His policy research interests include space, transportation, the environment, energy, and defense.
 Since joining RAND in 2012, he has contributed to research efforts on a variety of topics including satellite anomalies, implications of disaggregated architectures on the space launch enterprise, dependence of U.S. launch vehicles on foreign components, alternative fuel vehicles, traveling ionospheric disturbances, and modeling and simulation of air-to-air combat.

 Before joining RAND, Galvan was a Caltech Postdoctoral Scholar at NASA Jet Propulsion Laboratory (2009-2012).
 He used ground-based GPS receivers to study ionospheric disturbances caused by tsunamis.